michaeltri/michaeltri.github.io/theme-setup/index.md

 ---

-## Adding New Content
+## Adding New Content with Octopress

-Install the [Octopress](https://github.com/octopress/octopress) gem if it isn't already.
+While completely optional, I've included Octopress and some starter templates to automate the creation of new posts and pages.
+To take advantage of it start by installing the [Octopress](https://github.com/octopress/octopress) gem if it isn't already.

 {% highlight bash %}
 $ gem install octopress --pre